Bryan-2680/Cybersecurity-GRC-portfolio/projects/sql-analysis/log-analysis.md

 # Security Monitoring Analysis – Suspicious Activity Investigation

 ## 1. Objective
-The objective of this project is to analyse system log data to identify potentially suspicious activity using basic query techniques.

-The focus is on understanding how monitoring and data analysis can support early detection of security issues.

-This aligns with real-world scenarios where system logs are used to support incident detection and investigation.
+To analyse system log data using SQL queries to identify potentially suspiciousactivity, demonstrating how monitoring and structured data analysis support the earlydetection and investigation of security issues.
+This maps to the Detect function of the NIST Cybersecurity Framework — establishing baselines and surfacing deviations.

+Note: This is a demonstrative log-analysis exercise using illustrative sample data.
+It is anonymised and intended to show the use of SQL to query authentication and access logs for suspicious patterns, not to describe a real production environment or SIEM platform.

 ---

 ## 2. Scenario
-A dataset of system activity logs is available from a business environment, containing information such as user IDs, login times, IP addresses, and actions performed.

-The purpose of the analysis is to identify abnormal behaviour that may indicate unauthorised access, weak authentication controls, or potential misuse of sensitive resources.
+A dataset of system activity logs from a business environment, containing user IDs, login times, IP addresses, status, and actions performed.
+The goal is to identify abnormal behaviour that may indicate unauthorised access, weak authentication controls, or misuse of sensitive resources.

 ---

 ## 3. Analysis Approach
-The analysis follows a risk-based approach focused on identifying activity patterns that could indicate suspicious behaviour or control weaknesses.
+A risk-based approach focused on identifying activity patterns that could indicate suspicious behaviour or control weaknesses.

-Key indicators reviewed include:
+Detection indicators reviewed:
 - Multiple failed login attempts
 - Logins from unusual locations
 - Activity outside normal working hours
 - Repeated access to sensitive resources

-These indicators were selected because they may signal attempted account compromise, inappropriate access, or insufficient monitoring controls.
+These were selected because they are common indicators of attempted account compromise, inappropriate access, or insufficient monitoring — and they form recognised detection use-cases in security monitoring.

 ---

-## 4. Example Queries
+## 4. Queries and Illustrative Findings

+Each query is followed by representative sample output and an interpretation, to show not just the query but how an analyst would read the result.

 ### Failed Login Attempts
 ```sql